brendakapchanga/Regression/README.md

     EXPLANATORY DATA ANALYSIS
               Introduction
-This is an explanatory data analysis for insurance company used in predicting data visualization for their data and getting to know the variables and relationship between them.
+This is an explanatory data analysis for insurance company used to carry out data visualization for their data and getting to know the variables and relationship between them.

     Variables in the Data set